grdw/grdw/_posts/2021-10-31-project-euler-26-reciprocal-cycles.md

 {% include euler.html %}

 **Introduction**
 The puzzle explains how fractions divide.
 Some fractions, f.e.: 1/6th, look like 0.166666 and therefor has a repeating cycle of 1-digit for 6.
-Which denominator (D) below 1000 for the numerator of 1 has the highest recurring cycle.
+Which denominator (D) below 1000 for the numerator of 1 has the highest recurring cycle?

 **Some facts**
 The dumb-dumb in me immediately thinks: can you use a `f64`, cast it to a String and check if there's a pattern?
 The max number of digits behind the dot on a f64 are 17 digits.
 To show this: